(Photo credit: patries71 photo stream Flickr)

 It can work in a debate as well.
 Watch for the guy who repeats the same points over and over even after they have been exposed as false.

-Calling your opponent a shill for big whatever tends to backfire badly when it turns out he is in no way affiliated with big whatever.
+Calling your opponent a shill for big whatever is not only stupid, it tends to backfire badly when it turns out your opponent is in no way affiliated with big whatever.
 On the other hand, it can be very effective if you can prove your opponent actually is a shill for big whatever.
 Ignore all further comments from guys who have made accusations without evidence.

-Once a guy slips into the ad hominem attack mode, skip over all comments he makes from that point on.
+Once a guy slips into the ad hominem attack mode, calling his opponent a liar, a shill, and other assorted names, skip over all comments he makes from that point on.
 Guys are emboldened to say things on the Internet they would never dream of saying to a dude sitting on the next bar stool.

 Be wary of the strawman argument.
 This is where you insinuate your opponent said something absurd or blatantly false or just plain stupid and and tear him apart for it (even though he never did).

-Oh, almost forgot about the conspiracy theorist.
-These guys are only too happy to provide lots of links to sources.
+The conspiracy theorist is only too happy to provide lots of links to sources.
 There are literally dozens of books published every year about things like UFOs so there is no shortage of sources to cite.
 Now, of course, people do conspire, but these guys take it to another level.
 The moon landings were faked, as was the Holocaust, the twin towers were bombed by Bush, and on and on.
 Did you know that prohibition was really a conspiracy to crush ethanol production for cars?
 Rudolf diesel was found dead floating in the Ocean because he wanted to burn peanut oil in his engines instead of diesel.
 Once recognized, you can safely skip past their posts as well.

 The Internet is an unprecedented media for the exchange of information and ideas but you have to learn to find the wheat for the chaff.